rewe-digital/frost/README.md

     // Directory containing the Galen test suites, default is 'src/uiTest/galen/tests' testsuitesDirectory = "src/uiTest/galen/tests"

+    // Whether to search for all ".test" files recursively in the "testsuitesDirectory", default is false. recursive = true

     // Comma separated list of test groups to be executed, default is all test groups.
 If left empty all test groups are executed. testGroups = "ci"